infobip/people-web-sdk/README.md

 |appendToList|Adds a new item to a List profile attribute|
 |forgetPerson|Reverts setPerson by resetting  the user context and closing the current session.
 Typically used when a user logs off|

+## Google Tag Manager
+If you have Google Tag Manager integrated in your website, you can easily add the People Web SDK without modifying the website code.
+You can manage the SDK along with your other tracking tags through a single interface.

+In the Google Tag Manager configuration, use custom HTML tags to place calls to the People Web SDK.
+Configure your triggers (predefined or custom) to fire your tags according to your website logic.
+Use a Google Tag Manager data layer to trigger events and pass data that the user enters on the web page as data layer variables to your People Web SDK calls.

+For more information about how to use Google Tag Manager and its components, refer to the [Google documentation](https://support.google.com/tagmanager).

+To add the People Web SDK JavaScript tag through Google Tag Manager, go to the [Deploy Using Google Tag Manager](https://github.com/infobip/people-web-sdk#deploy-using-google-tag-manager) section.

+## Integrate the People Web SDK
+You can integrate the People Web SDK into your website through one of the following options:

+-   Add the People Web SDK JavaScript tag directly to your website.
+Go to the  [Deploy the Library](https://github.com/infobip/people-web-sdk#deploy-the-library)  section.
+-   Add the People Web SDK JavaScript tag through Google Tag Manager.
+Go to the  [Deploy Using Google Tag Manager](https://github.com/infobip/people-web-sdk#deploy-using-google-tag-manager)  section.

 ## Browser Compatibility

 We support up to 2 most recent versions of these browsers (unless otherwise indicated):